Vaibhav1506/Calculus-and-Graphical-Functions-Visualization/README.md

 ![Screenshot 2023-11-21 233145](https://github.com/Vaibhav1506/Calculus-Functions-Visualization-Python-MySql-Connectivity-Project/assets/74455023/6e336bc2-52b0-43a3-bd84-161dc3008d49)

-Here you have to enter the given 3 parameters - hostname, username and password of ur MySql database after accepting to run the code by entering "Y" or "y".
+Here you have to enter the given 3 parameters - hostname, username and password of your MySql database after accepting to run the code by entering "Y" or "y".
 Clearly there are 5 basic operations - Differentiation, Indefinite Integrals, Definite Integrals, Graphs and Exit.
 The user can enter the choice number and it further divides into operation type which consists of 5 basic mathematical expressions - Trigonometric, Inverse Trigonometric, Polynomial, Logarithmic and Exponential functions.
 This is only for the first 3 operations while for the 4th one there are 2 choices - One specifically for polynomials and other for universal (implicit / explicit functions).

 1) For example here is the Differentiation part: